 TAKE A TRIP ABOARD THE SS BADGER

-For a small town, Ludington packs a big punch of culture—from juried art fairs, to jazz brunches, to historic exhibits.
+For a small town, Ludington packs a big punch of culture—from juried art fairs to jazz brunches and historic exhibits.
 Popular places to explore the history and culture of Ludington include the new Port of Ludington Maritime Museum and Historic White Pine Village.
 Then grab your phone and explore the Mason County Cultural Trails.